ramkishore07s/SemEval-19-HyperPartisan-News-Detection/SVM/README.md

-The classification uses Linear SVM for classification.
+The model uses Linear SVM for classification.

 Features include tf-idf weights of unigram and bigram tokens.
 Also other features such as polarity and subjectivity and average sentence lenght are used.